FreeState communicated with members regarding the electric service charge adjustment starting in November 2022.

 Members are encouraged to provide feedback to the board members about the proposed adjustment before the January 16 meeting.

 Feedback will be gathered from November 1, 2022, to January 4, 2023.

-There were multiple ways to do so.
+There are multiple ways to provide feedback.

-Online – utilize an online form to provide the cooperative with your feedback. (form no longer active)
+Online – utilize an online form to provide the cooperative with your feedback.

 Electric Service Charge Adjustment FAQ